siduction/sidu-manual/data/en/0315-part-lvm_en.md

 ## LVM partitioning - Logical Volume Manager

 **The following is a basic introduction.** It is up to the esteemed reader to delve deeper into the subject.
+Please refer to the respective man page.
 Further sources of information can be found at the end of this text - the list does not claim to be complete.

 Working with *Logical Volumes* is much easier than most users think.
 The best feature of LVM is that changes take effect without having to reboot the system. *Logical Volumes* can span multiple disks and are scalable.
 This distinguishes them from other methods of disk partitioning.

 You should be familiar with three basic terms:

-+ **Physical Volume (Physical Volume):** This includes the physical, real-world disks or partitions such as **/dev/sda** or **/dev/sdb1** which are used for mounting/mounting.
++ **Physical Volume [PV]:** This includes the physical, real-world disks or partitions such as **/dev/sda** or **/dev/sdb1** which are used for mounting/mounting.
 LVM can be used to combine multiple physical volumes into volume groups.

-+ **Volume Group:** A volume group consists of *physical volumes* and is the location of *logical volumes*.
++ **Volume Group [VG]:** A volume group consists of *physical volumes* and is the location of *logical volumes*.
 A Volume Group can be seen as a "virtual disk" composed of *physical volumes*.
 Here are some examples for better understanding:

   + Multiple storage devices (e.g. hard disks, SSDs, M2 disks, external USB drives, etc.) can be combined into a volume group (a virtual drive).